MuffinGroup/yet-to-be-named-game/README.md

 # yet-to-be-named-game 🚀

-A school project to create a simple 2d game using python
+A project to create a simple 2d game using python

 Contributors:
 - Thepigcat76 - Project Managment, Lead Dev